jorop/landscaping-docs/docs/heights.md

 ### Custom Landscape Z Scale

 Use this for areas with low altitude difference to correct wrong slope calculation of Marketplace Landscape Materials (like Brushify or PLE).
 Defaults to `100`.

+### Import as Mesh

+> Only available in Unreal Engine 5

+Import as Procedural Mesh instead of Landscape (e.g. for a distance mesh).
+The Procedural Mesh can afterwards converted to a nanite mesh with a button in the details panel of the Procedural Mesh.

+### Force square Landscapes

+> Only available in Unreal Engine 5

+Regardles of the selection, force a square landscape.
+This enables to export/import weightmaps in the native UE Landscape Edit Mode (e.g. for editing weightmaps in another program)

 ### Use World Partition